gramat-lang/specs/FEATURES.md

 *name* `[` *param1* `,` *param2* `,` *...paramN* `]` `=` *expression* `;`

-The parameters can be referenced in **literally any part** of the expression, they will be **literally** replaced with the actual values when the template is invoked.
+The parameters are declared as identifiers and can be referenced in **literally any part** of the expression, they will be replaced with the corresponding literal value when the template is invoked.

 Since a template produces an expression, it can be invoked in any valid part of any expression by using its name and sending the arguments.